nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 - Fred’s doctor profile is successfully created or updated.

 ### Main Success Scenario (MSS)
-1. Fred selects the option to set up his doctor profile.
+1. Fred enters command to set up his doctor profile.
 2. CareLink prompts Fred to enter profile details.
 3. Fred enters all required details.
 4. CareLink saves Fred’s profile and confirms the setup with a success message.